RidouanBani/RidouanBani.github.io/_pages/about.md

 With ongoing rapid climate change, marine species with bipartite life cycle; a sedentary adult phase and larval pelagic phase, are subjected to effects that increase adult mortality, modify pelagic features such as larval duration as well as ocean currents.
 In this project, I considered the indirect effects of both abiotic ocean currents and temperature-prone larval duration to investigate the combined effects of climate change on both local mortality and regional dispersal and how they affect stability of marine metapopulations.

 > [Marine protected areas network in a varrying environment: Where, how big and distant?](https://ridouanbani.github.io/portfolio/portfolio-3/)

-Traditionally mean field theories are used to study marine protected areas aiming for conservations and fishery purposes.
-Marine protected areas are selected using size of the areas for local species richness and as a proxy for ecological processes and distance between the protected areas for dispersal ability and as proxy for regional stability.
  Principles for designing marine protected area networks that address social, economic, and biological criteria are well studied in the scientific literature.
 However, variability of environmental conditions and climate change  represents a new and challenging issues to marine ecosystems functioning and stability.
 I revisit the problem of size and spacing in MPAs network using stochastic mathematical models.

 **Past:**
 >[Mathematical Epidemiology]